showers-and-bs/transactional-inbox/README.md

 }
 ```

-Now its up to you how you will handle it further, but do not forget to set message states depending on processing result.
+Now its up to you how you will handle it further, but do not forget to set message status (processing, failed or complete) depending on processing result.
 ```php
 <?php